Donor Alliance Foundation: 2023 Request for Proposals & Grant Priorities

 We will consider applications from nonprofit, academic and governmental organizations only; individuals, including Donor Alliance employees, are not qualified to apply.

 All applicants applying for a research grant (social or scientific) will be required to follow a few additional steps to ensure the project is documented, per Donor Alliance policy.
-All applicants will be asked to disclose their lead investigator or main point of contact and have an initial brief conversation with Donor Alliance’s Director of Performance Excellence.
+All research applications will be asked to disclose their lead investigator or main point of contact and have an initial brief conversation with Donor Alliance’s Director of Performance Excellence, after the application is submitted and before it is approved.
+This additional step will help improve the time from approval to funds being issued.

 Additionally, applicants should be prepared to provide a research synopsis and other documentation for review when they submit their application, to ensure the project is documented and evaluated, per Donor Alliance policy.
 Any published papers will be expected to list The Donor Alliance Foundation as a funding partner.